 The ESG Initiative at the Wharton School

-After rigorous research, the student team at Wharton Impact Venture Associates (WIVA) is excited to help facilitate an impact investing deal for mytaptrack, an education technology startup, on the crowdfunding platform Netcapital.
+The student team at Wharton Impact Venture Associates (WIVA) researched education technology startup mytaptrack and connected them to the crowdfunding platform Netcapital.

 Over seven million students in the US have an IEP (Individualized Education Plan) to suit their special needs.
 IEPs provide a blueprint for a student’s education, but these plans — and their implementation — are only as good as the information used to create them.
 Instructors and behavior analysts collect observations and behavioral data, which is then used in conjunction with techniques like Applied Behavioral Analysis to better address the student’s special need, leading to enhanced learning outcomes and social development.